kynesim/weld/docs/README.txt

  weld upstream <base>

    Here is where the magic happens.
 Weld collects all the diffs that might affect
   <base> and ports them (individually) upstream to that base.
-Weld adds a
+Weld axdds a
   Welded-From: <name>/<commit-id> to each comment.

  weld sync <URI>